Magnu-Shaak/Calc123/README.md

 BOM (Bill of Materials) - [https://github.com/Magnu-Shaak/Calc123/blob/main/BOM.md](url)

 Features:
-  -Numberpad (0-9, 4 operations,"=", ".")
+- Numberpad (0-9, 4 operations,"=", ".")
-    -Has a built in Local Calculator that displays on the OLED -Custom Shortcuts Layer
+    + Has a built in Local Calculator that displays on the OLED
+- Custom Shortcuts Layer
-  -Displays Layer on OLED
+- Displays Layer on OLED
-    -Use it yourself, Info at [https://github.com/Magnu-Shaak/Calc123/blob/main/oled_extention.md](url)
+    + Use it yourself: Info at [https://github.com/Magnu-Shaak/Calc123/blob/main/oled_extention.md](url)